fp-cybrilla/fp-cybrilla.github.io/content/payments/Razorpay-SDK-options.md

 ![image.png](./image.png)

 In the above flow, we will focus on the following steps:
-1. You create an order on your server:
+a.
+You create an order on your server:
   - For each mutual fund schemes that the Investor wants to purchase, an order must be created in your database(If you are maintaining a DB) and must also create the MF purchase order in FP by using the [MF purchase API](https://fintechprimitives.com/docs/api/#create-a-mf-purchase).
-2. Pass order_id to Checkout
+b.
+Pass order_id to Checkout
   - Instead of directly creating an order in Razorpay, Payment must be created in FP for one or more MF purchase orders created in step 1 by using [Create Payment API](https://fintechprimitives.com/docs/api/#create-a-payment).
   - FP internally passes on these FP purchase order IDs to Razorpay and generates the Razorpay 'order_id' in the response.
 Please refer to the request and response of [Create Payment API](https://fintechprimitives.com/docs/api/#create-a-payment).